Arahbar2000/clustering/README.txt

--csv : path to directory containing list of csv coordinate files -clusteredImages : path to directory to store generated images showing clusters -images : path to directory containing stored image files -stats : path to directory to store generated csv files of stats for clusters in each image
+-csv : path to directory containing list of csv coordinate files -clusteredImages : path to directory to store generated images showing clusters -images : path to directory containing stored image files -stats_s : path to directory to store generated csv files of stats for small clusters in each image -stats_l : path to directory to store generated csv files of stats for large clusters in each image

 here is the list of optional options:

--method : clustering method to be used; the methods are "dbscan", "optics", and "hdbscan"; 				default is 'dbscan' -epsilon : int value signifying the distance threshold for clusters; default is 35 -min_size : minimum size to classify a cluster; size must be greater than four; default is 6 -outline : choices of 0-2:
+-method : clustering method to be used; the methods are "dbscan", "optics", and "hdbscan"; 				default is 'dbscan' -epsilon : int value signifying the distance threshold for clusters; default is 35 -min_size : minimum size to classify a cluster; size must be greater than four; default is 6 -split : anything greater than or equal to designates a large cluster; the default is 10 -outline : choices of 0-2:
 			0: only ellipses are shown
 			1: only convex hulls are shown